hypo69/hypo/pytest/gemini - set 4/en/src/endpoints/hypo69/code_assistant/instructions/instruction_doc_writer_rst_ru.md

 # Placeholder for the Python code.
 Replace this with the actual code.
-# This example demonstrates test cases for a function with a docstring.
+# This example demonStartes test cases for a function with a docstring.
 def process_data(data: str, filter_type: Optional[str | dict | str] = None) -> dict | None:
     """
     Аргументы: